HyShai/lastpass-pythonista/README.md

 The advantage to using the encrypted blob is that you account are not saved to the `keychain`.
 Although the `keychain` is encrypted, there *may* be ways to access it from other apps.
 Please weigh the risks before using this.

-The advantage to using the `keychain` is that it is a bit faster and you are not prompted for the lastpass master credentials each time.
+The advantage to using the `keychain` is that it is a bit faster and you are not prompted for the lastpass master credentials each time that the blob is opened.

 If you want to use the encrypted blob: You can save your lastpass master credentials to the keychain for convenience - **though this entails the same risk as above**.
 Save your email as service=lastpass_email, account=lastpass, password=<your-email>.
 Save your email as service=lastpass_master, account=lastpass, password=<your-password>.
 The names of the service and account are definite - see [lpfinder.py][] if you want to change them.
 See [keychain.set_password][]